 Our fence was brand new so it is recommended to let it sit for at least a couple of weeks before applying the stain.
 Now if you want to stain an older fence you will need to clean that bad boy with a pressure washer.

-Another thing to thing about is that your wood needs to not have water on it for 3 days before applying the stain.
+Another thing to think about is that your wood needs to not have water on it for 3 days before applying the stain.
 And it cannot rain for at least 3 days after (this all depends on your temp and humidity).
-Basically your wood needs to be clean and dry to apply the stain.
+Basically, your wood needs to be clean and dry to apply the stain.

 STAINING A FENCE (AKA: Fence or Deck):